DEMOCRATIC PARTY OF SANTA FE COUNTY

 How To Vote

-- In-person (When and Where): Find polling locations, dates, and times open for Early Voting (May 5-30) and Election Day (June 2 voting).
+- In-person (When and Where): Find polling locations, dates, and times open for Early Voting (Oct.
+6 – Oct.
+31) and Election Day (Nov.
+3)

 - Absentee ballot: To request an absentee ballot, CLICK HERE

-- Deadline for an absentee ballot: May 19.
-To learn more, go to Absentee Voting By Mail
+- Deadline to request an absentee ballot: TBD.
+To read more, Absentee Voting By Mail

 - To mail an Absentee Ballot: After completing your absentee ballot, remember to sign the outside envelope.
 We suggest you put it in a drop box rather than mailing.